What is Private Mortgage Insurance (PMI)?

 Private Mortgage Insurance (PMI) protects the lender in case you default on your mortgage.
 Sometimes you may

-This depends on the lender's and investor's requirements, the loan-to-value ratio, and the type of loan program
+depends on the lender's and investor's requirements, the loan-to-value ratio, and the type of loan program involved.

-involved.
-Should a default occur the lender will sell the property to liquidate the debt, and is reimbursed by the
+Should a default occur the lender will sell the property to liquidate the debt, and is reimbursed by the PMI

 Yes, it will help you obtain a larger loan, here’s why.
 Let's say that you are a family with $42,000 Annual Gross

-down payment and closing costs on a 7%-interest mortgage.
-Without PMI the maximum price you can afford is
+payment and closing costs on a 7%-interest mortgage.
+Without PMI the maximum price you can afford is $44,600,

-mortgage requires the borrower to pay a higher premium to get coverage.
-Buyers with a 5% down payment can
+requires the borrower to pay a higher premium to get coverage.
+Buyers with a 5% down payment can expect to pay

 PMI fees can be paid in many ways depending on the company used: